MrR0807/Notes/understanding-parquet-file.md

 * `a:null` - in this particular case, `a` D:0 R:0
 * `a:[1,2,3,4,5]` - D:1 R:1

-`a` in this case it is very similar to "Example One" `optional b`.
+`a` in this example is very similar to "Example One" `optional b`.
 It is either a `null` or not, hence D is either 0 or 1.
 While R is 1, which indicates at what level array is.

 ##### Example three